ermongroup/cs228-notes/extras/vae/index.md

 The first important idea used in the AEVB algorithm is a general purpose approach for optimizing $$q$$ that works for large classes of $$q$$ (that are more complex than in mean field).
 We later combine this algorithm with specific choices of $$q$$.

-This approach -- called *black-box variational inference*{%sidenote 1 'The term *black-box variational inference* was first coined by [Ranganath et al.](http://www.cs.columbia.edu/~blei/papers/RanganathGerrishBlei2014.pdf), with the ideas being inspired by earlier work, such as the Wake-Sleep algorithm.'%} -- consists in maximizing the ELBO using [gradient descent](../../learning/undirected/) over $$\phi$$ (instead of e.g., using a coordinate descent algorithm like mean field).
+This approach -- called *black-box variational inference*{%sidenote 1 'The term *black-box variational inference* was first coined by [Ranganath et al.](http://www.cs.columbia.edu/~blei/papers/RanganathGerrishBlei2014.pdf), with the ideas being inspired by earlier work, such as the Wake-Sleep algorithm.'%} -- consists of maximizing the ELBO using [gradient descent](../../learning/undirected/) over $$\phi$$ (instead of e.g., using a coordinate descent algorithm like mean field).
 Hence, it only assumes that $$q_\phi$$ is differentiable in its parameters $$\phi$$.

 Furthermore, instead of only doing inference, we will simultaneously  perform learning via gradient descent on both $$\phi$$ and $$\theta$$ (jointly).
 Optimization over $$\phi$$ will keep ELBO tight around $$\log p(x)$$; optimization over $$\theta$$ will keep pushing the lower bound (and hence $$\log p(x)$$) up.
 This is somewhat similar to how the [EM algorithm](../../learning/latent/) optimizes a lower bound on the marginal likelihood.